Declaration of interests

 Clinical work

 I work as a self-employed locum for my clinical work.
-Some of these are in NHS general practices.
-At present most of my clinical work is in substance misuse settings in the NW of England.
-(Ironically, this is now regarded as private work, at least by the medical indemnity organisations, as substance misuse services are now entirely subjected to damaging tendering and re-tendering processes that are commissioned by local councils.
-Sometimes those contracts are won by the NHS, other times by companies and social enterprises, effectively removing them from core NHS services.
-However, I digress… ) My self-employed pay, by the time annual leave, pension, and additional indemnity premiums are taken into consideration, is comparable or less than my University pay.
+Some of these are in NHS general practices and the local OOH service (Cumbria Health).
+I have also been active with clinical work in substance misuse settings in the NW of England.
+(Ironically, this is now regarded as private’ work, at least by the medical indemnity organisations, as substance misuse services are now commissioned by local councils.)
+My self-employed pay, by the time annual leave, pension, and additional indemnity premiums are taken into consideration, is comparable or less than my University pay.

 In the past, I was the editor of the Harm Reduction Journal.